day-katy/SassTask/README.md

 As a sassquatch who is a neat-freak, so I can only see the tasks that I still need to do,
-I would like tasks that I've marked to disappear (perhaps to a completed and not-completed screen).
+I would like tasks that I've marked to disappear.

 As a sassquatch who needs a lot of validation, so I can get feedback that is appropriate to finishing a task,